Hsengiv2000/HackNRollStageCraft/README.md

 What's next for StageCraft
 This idea can be scaled up for other applications like interview testing, which is what we'll be pursuing next!

-NOTE: WE USED EXISTING MODEL FOR EMOTION CLASSIFICATION FROM A GITHUB REPO
+NOTE: WE USED EXISTING MODEL FOR EMOTION CLASSIFICATION FROM A GITHUB REPO I THINK THIS ONE